ian-bruntlett/TECH-Manuals/tm-free-software.md

   * Startup Disc Creator (aka usb-creator-gtk) - for creating install media (USB memory stick or SD card) for different releases of Linux and other isos etc.
   * Use [Brasero](https://wiki.gnome.org/Apps/Brasero) to record isos onto DVD or CD.
   * Use [Rufus](https://rufus.ie/en/) create a bootable USB flash drives (nice GUI etc) in Windows using a single iso file.
+  * Apparently there is also another tool, [balenaEtcher](https://etcher.balena.io/) which apparently is easier for beginners.

 ## Linux for phones and other mobile devices (e.g. tablets?)